Samic8/samdawson.dev/src/articles/react-redux-use-selector-vs-connect.md

 ### The "Zombie Children" problem

 The docs go into [detail about a problem](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children) that can arise through Redux hook usage.
 The docs have a lot of information on this issue but it's hard to grasp exactly how it would affect your code.
 [Let me know](https://twitter.com/sam__dawson) if you would like a video tutorial on this problem.

+## Redux Recommended

+The [redux style-guide](https://redux.js.org/style-guide/style-guide#use-the-react-redux-hooks-api) now recommends using the hooks API.
+When this article was first written there was no official recommendation.

 ## Conclusion